defgsus/clipig/README.md

 Still it's not eye-friendly to look at without a little gaussian blur.
 It's possible to use a gaussian blur as a training constraint and add it to the loss function of the particular target window.
 That leads to much better results already.
-And after a few hours of staring at those images they get better and better.
+And after a few hours of staring at those images they get better and better anyways.

 The other problem is the uniform *depth* of images.
 CLIP seems to be good with object boundaries and textures.
 But that does not automatically help to divide an image into